Menlyn Park

 Menlyn Park Shopping Centre is a large shopping mall in Menlyn, Pretoria, South Africa, owned by development company Pareto.
 It is designed around three spaces – the Food Court, the keyhole malls and focal points, and a large internal garden square surrounded by restaurants.
 Menlyn Park has a total lettable floor space of 177,000m², over 500 stores, 16 parking entrances, 12 parking exits and 8,250 parking bays.
-It is situated at the corner of Lois Avenue and Atterbury Road close to the N1 Johannesburg - Polokwane Highway.
+It is situated at the corner of Lois Avenue and Atterbury Road, close to the passing N1 highway (Pretoria Eastern Bypass).

 History

-Menlyn Park Shopping Centre named after the suburb in which it is located, was originally built in 1979.
+Menlyn Park Shopping Centre, named after the suburb in which it is located, was originally built in 1979.
 It was transformed and expanded in 1988 by Bild Architects.
 Menlyn Park used to be the property of Old Mutual Properties from London, England, but is currently owned by Pareto Limited, a shopping centre investment firm wholly owned by the Public Investment Corporation.
 Since its inception, Menlyn Park has undergone a number of renovations.